The Scotts Miracle-Gro Company (NYSE:SMG) Shares Bought by First Hawaiian Bank

-First Hawaiian Bank raised its stake in The Scotts Miracle-Gro Company (NYSE:SMG) by 49.9% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 3,927 shares of the basic materials company’s stock after acquiring an additional 1,308 shares during the quarter.
-First Hawaiian Bank’s holdings in The Scotts Miracle-Gro were worth $601,000 at the end of the most recent reporting period.
+First Hawaiian Bank lifted its holdings in shares of The Scotts Miracle-Gro Company (NYSE:SMG) by 49.9% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 3,927 shares of the basic materials company’s stock after buying an additional 1,308 shares during the quarter.
+First Hawaiian Bank’s holdings in The Scotts Miracle-Gro were worth $601,000 as of its most recent SEC filing.

-The company also recently declared a quarterly dividend, which was paid on Thursday, September 10th.
-Investors of record on Thursday, August 27th were given a dividend of $0.62 per share.
-This represents a $2.48 annualized dividend and a dividend yield of 1.58%.
-This is a boost from The Scotts Miracle-Gro’s previous quarterly dividend of $0.58.
-The ex-dividend date of this dividend was Wednesday, August 26th.
-The Scotts Miracle-Gro’s payout ratio is presently 55.48%.

 SMG has been the subject of several research analyst reports.
-Raymond James reaffirmed a “hold” rating on shares of The Scotts Miracle-Gro in a research note on Thursday, August 6th.
 SunTrust Banks upped their target price on The Scotts Miracle-Gro from $155.00 to $180.00 and gave the stock a “buy” rating in a research note on Thursday, July 30th.
-Four equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-The stock has an average rating of “Hold” and an average price target of $130.80.
+Raymond James reiterated a “hold” rating on shares of The Scotts Miracle-Gro in a research report on Thursday, August 6th.
+Four analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The Scotts Miracle-Gro presently has an average rating of “Hold” and a consensus price target of $130.80.

+The Scotts Miracle-Gro (NYSE:SMG) last issued its earnings results on Wednesday, July 29th.
+The basic materials company reported $3.80 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $3.37 by $0.43.
+The company had revenue of $1.49 billion during the quarter, compared to analysts’ expectations of $1.33 billion.
+The Scotts Miracle-Gro had a return on equity of 45.36% and a net margin of 8.71%.
+The firm’s quarterly revenue was up 27.5% on a year-over-year basis.
+During the same period in the prior year, the business earned $3.11 EPS.
+On average, analysts predict that The Scotts Miracle-Gro Company will post 6.82 earnings per share for the current year.

+The business also recently announced a quarterly dividend, which was paid on Thursday, September 10th.
+Shareholders of record on Thursday, August 27th were issued a $0.62 dividend.
+This is a boost from The Scotts Miracle-Gro’s previous quarterly dividend of $0.58.
+This represents a $2.48 annualized dividend and a yield of 1.58%.
+The ex-dividend date was Wednesday, August 26th.
+The Scotts Miracle-Gro’s dividend payout ratio is presently 55.48%.

-In other The Scotts Miracle-Gro news, Director Adam Hanft sold 5,000 shares of the company’s stock in a transaction on Wednesday, July 15th.
-The stock was sold at an average price of $143.00, for a total value of $715,000.00.
-Following the completion of the sale, the director now directly owns 22,445 shares in the company, valued at approximately $3,209,635.
+In other The Scotts Miracle-Gro news, Director Adam Hanft sold 3,000 shares of the company’s stock in a transaction on Monday, July 13th.
+The stock was sold at an average price of $140.00, for a total value of $420,000.00.
+Following the completion of the sale, the director now directly owns 27,445 shares in the company, valued at approximately $3,842,300.
 The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
 Also, EVP Ivan C. Smith sold 2,972 shares of the company’s stock in a transaction on Wednesday, July 29th.
 The shares were sold at an average price of $164.40, for a total value of $488,596.80.
 Following the completion of the sale, the executive vice president now owns 10,674 shares of the company’s stock, valued at $1,754,805.60.
 The disclosure for this sale can be found here.
-Insiders have sold 12,463 shares of company stock valued at $1,858,862 over the last quarter.
+Over the last 90 days, insiders sold 12,463 shares of company stock valued at $1,858,862.
 28.20% of the stock is owned by company insiders.

 The Scotts Miracle-Gro Company manufactures, markets, and sells consumer lawn and garden products in the United States and internationally.
 The company operates through three segments: U.S. Consumer, Hawthorne, and Other.
 It offers lawn care products, such as lawn fertilizers, grass seed products, spreaders, other durable products, and outdoor cleaners, as well as lawn-related weed, pest, and disease control products.